 - Where to Use: Great for walls and trim or front doors

-Read on to get inspired with the best blue paint colors for any style and energy you're trying to capture at home.
+Get inspired by the best blue paint colors for any style and energy you're trying to capture at home.

 Portolo Paints Revere

 For a calm vibe, go with a super-pale, "light blue with subtle gray and neutral undertones," advises Davis.
 Then introduce some soft grays, whites, pinks, and reds.
 Portola Paints Revere is the ideal shade if you're looking for something transitional and timeless to last throughout the years.
 You can play up the undertones of blue, or swap in greens.
 We also see this looking gorgeous with some chocolate brown pieces.

 Farrow & Ball Lulworth Blue